Opinion: I was an OnlyFans sex worker – are you telling me I shouldn’t use gyms?

 Taking up online sex work opens the floodgates to a lot of online sexual harassment – even by those who are trying to be your clients.

 When Harrison posted a picture of herself, showing off her physique, she did nothing wrong.
-In my eyes, it’s CrossFit Death or Glory that should be reconsidering their approach to their customers.
+In my eyes, it’s CrossFit Death or Glory that should be reconsidering its approach to customers.

-When they saw her link to an OnlyFans account, the gym chose to judge and shame her for her use of her body.
-Not only did CrossFit sexualise her post work-out picture (one of many they are most likely tagged in daily), it seems they chose to discriminate against her choice of profession.
+When they saw her link to an OnlyFans account, the gym chose to judge and shame her for the use of her body.
+Not only did CrossFit sexualise her post-workout picture (one of many they are most likely tagged in daily), it seems they chose to discriminate against her choice of profession.
 It reeks of hypocrisy.

 Some of us sell our bodies for work more explicitly than others.
 But there are many other forms of work where selling our body is required to complete the job: from manual labour, restaurant work, modelling – even personal trainers.
 As it stands, currently 170 million people use OnlyFans, and in 2018 Pornhub was visited 33.5 billion times.

-Suffice to say online sex work is not an industry which is in decline – and those who work in it, like I did, have the same right as everyone else to go about our daily lives, daily fitness routines (and even use social media) without judgement.
+Suffice to say online sex work is not an industry in decline – and those who work in it, like I did, have the same right as everyone else to go about their daily lives, daily fitness routines (and even use social media) without judgement.

-The Independent has approached CrossFit Death and Glory for comment.
+The Independent has approached CrossFit Death and Glory for comment

 Join our commenting forum